 Yes, TI analysts search the darknet for information about criminal activity.
 But it’s not “just” a question of identifying links, reading known sources, or utilizing the right search engines.
 While the information one can uncover on the darknet is useful, the more significant data generally comes from engagement with individual criminals that CTI analysts – establishing direct communication with the threat actors themselves.

 By learning how hackers interact and collaborate, what language style they use, their habits and means of communication, CTI analysts can reach out to individual hackers, build trust and get “the inside story” about who is selling what – or details of a planned attack.
-Armed with this intelligence, an analyst can take steps (on an internal level) to avert an attack.
+Armed with this intelligence, a threat intelligence analyst can take steps (on an internal level) to avert an attack.

 Early Warning of Malicious Behavior